Documentation

 Example index.dt

-This structure makes use of the blocks/extensions feature of the template parser.
+This structure makes use of the blocks/extensions feature of the Diet template compiler.
 For more advanced template features see the Diet template documentation.

-Finally, you can add a "package.json" file to let the vibe.d package manager automatically download and compile extension libraries.
+Finally, the "dub.sdl" (SDLang) lets the vibe.d package manager automatically download and compile dependency libraries.
 This file will also provide the description that is needed to later put your own library into the public extension registry.

 {